Skip to content

 Hello, I'm Amethyst!

-I'm aroace lesbian and a demigirl.
+I love books and the forest.
+I'm a lesbian.
+I'm an artist, poet and writer.
 The church took 13 years of my life, and I'm lucky it didn't take more.
 I was a Mormon.

 About me

 I'm an introvert and a queer person.
+My identity is a bit complicated.
 I use she/they pronouns.
-I'm a demigirl (meaning I'm partially female and partially nonbinary) and an aroace lesbian (I don't experience romantic or sexual attraction, but I feel queerplatonic attraction towards women and enbies.)
+I'm a demigirl (meaning I'm partially female and partially nonbinary) and an aroace lesbian (I don't experience romantic or sexual attraction, but I feel queerplatonic attraction towards women and nonbinary oriented genders.)
 I was born into a mormon family and raised in the belief.
 Even though I had a gay uncle, I didn't learn about the LGBTQ+ until fourth grade.

 In fourth grade I was introduced to the concept of "Transgender" and "Queer."
 I didn't fully undestand, but I wanted to call myself nonbinary.
 I asked my teacher to use they/they pronouns for me.
 Everything seemed fine.